An 144FPS Budget PC Build:

 EVGA’s non-modular counterpart to the BQ 500W is exactly what it sounds like.
 All of the power cords are built into the power supply, so you don’t get to pick and choose which cables you have in your PC.
 If you don’t mind messy cables or are a whiz at cable management you might want to save a little bit of money with this PSU.
 500 watts is plenty of power for the 1660 Ti.

-DeepCool’s Matrexx 50 is a well-designed case with good airflow and solid aesthetics, at an affordable price.
-It comes complete with a PSU shroud and rear exhaust fan, and plenty of slots through which you can route cables to keep their visibility to a minimum.
+Montech’s X2 is a well-designed case with good airflow and solid aesthetics at an affordable price.
+It comes complete with a PSU shroud, an RGB-lit rear exhaust fan, and plenty of slots through which you can route cables to keep their visibility to a minimum.
 It’s also equipped with a mesh front panel and two more front-facing RGB fans.

-If you’re going to run games in 144FPS you’re going to need an 144hz monitor to capitalize on your fast framerate.
+If you’re going to run games in 144FPS you’ll need an 144hz monitor to capitalize on your fast framerate.
 While the name may be a bit of a mouthful, Dell’s 24-inch 144hz monitor delivers excellent performance and represents one of the cheapest 144hz monitors available presently.